diegozarur/interventions-app/README.md

-# AngularJS/Python Intervention Management
+# AngularJS Intervention Management

 ## Project Description

-This project is an AngularJS/Python lab that aims to create an interface for managing interventions.
+This project is an AngularJS lab that aims to create an interface for managing interventions.
 The interface includes a table listing interventions, a button to add new interventions, and functionalities to modify and delete interventions.